SCOPE OF THIS CHAPTER

 6. Recording of Supervision

 This will be provided by Business Support at each supervision and are to be handwritten by the manager (forms should be completed on LCS where available, so this may not apply in all instances).
 The headings (as described in the templates) should be completed thoroughly.
-The aim is to demonstrate that cases have been considered for safeguarding, effective planning and the avoidance of drift, and the impact of services on the child and family.
+The aim is to demonstrate that all children/young people have been considered for safeguarding, effective planning and the avoidance of drift, and the impact of services on the child/young person and family.

 The completed form (for services where there isn't currently an LCS Form) should be passed to the Support Officer to type into the child's LCS supervision casenote.